ang-zeyu/infisearch/docs/src/search_configuration.md

 The default behaviour of showing the fullscreen search UI may be insufficient in some cases, for example showing the UI when clicking a search icon.

-You may simply call `showPortalUI()` function returned by the initMorsels call in such a case.
+You may call the `showPortalUI()` function returned by the initMorsels call in such a case for manual control.

 ### Renderers